The Benefits of BIM for Infrastructure Design Gain New Attention

 The recent articles in Roads & Bridges, Informed Infrastructure and Highway Builder highlighted a variety of these ongoing efforts.
 In Roads & Bridges, we worked with the Iowa DOT to share a detailed look at one pilot project incorporating 3D deliverables.
 Informed Infrastructure traced the history of BIM for Infrastructure, shared information on a number of pilot projects we’re working on, and incorporated comments from two of our BIM experts about the state of the industry and where it’s going.
 And Highway Builder highlighted our work on PennDOT’s Digital Delivery initiative, which aims to allow all of the department’s construction projects to be bid using 3D technology by 2025.

 The transportation industry is steadily moving toward increased use of BIM and 3D deliverables.
 And efforts such as those highlighted are helping pave the way for continued improvements.
-As HDR Transportation BIM Program Manager Connor Christian told Informed Infrastructure, “Change is happening now in the industry.
+As the article in Informed Infrastructure said, “Change is happening now in the industry.
 It’s not coming.
 It’s here.”